florschBf/scrollingCroc/README.md

 # scrollingCroc
 Scroll Shoot Evade with PyGame and a Crocodile

-# Semesterprojekt für Objektorientierte Skriptsprachen
-TH Brandenburg, Winter 21/22,
-Dozent: Prof. Dr. Thomas Preuss

 ## dependencies
 pygame==2.1.0
 -> requirements.txt

-## Steuerung
+## Controls
-Pfeiltasten zur Auswahl im Menu und zum Bewegen

-Return zur Auswahl und Bestätigung im Spiel

-Space im Spiel für Bubbles

-## genutzte Grafiken und Sound-Assets im Spiel
-Krokodil, Menü, Powerups etc. selbst erstellt

-Gegner-Grafiken und Sound von https://opengameart.org, alle Creative Commons oder Public Domain
+Arrow keys for selection and movement.

+Return to select and confirm.

+Space to spew bubbles in levels.

+## graphics and sound assets
+Crocodile, menu, powerups etc. self-made, not free to use.

+Enemies, sound and background: https://opengameart.org, all creative commons or public domain.

-### Creative Commons Urheber-Nennungen:
+### Creative Commons attributions:
 space background:
 Artwork created by Luis Zuno (@ansimuz)
 License (CC0) You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission: http://creativecommons.org/publicdomain/zero/1.0/